anuket-project/anuket-specifications/doc/ref_cert/README.md

 the common OPNFV centralized services.
 But the interfaces remain unchanged mainly leveraging jenkins jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
-It's worth mentioning that dumping all results and logs required by conformance is already in place in CIRV (see [cntt-latest-zip](https://build.opnfv.org/ci/job/cntt-latest-zip/)) and Functest daily jobs (see
+It's worth mentioning that dumping all results and logs required for conformance is already in place in CIRV (see [cntt-latest-zip](https://build.opnfv.org/ci/job/cntt-latest-zip/)) and Functest daily jobs (see